thumblemonks/riot/README.markdown

       denies("that it is valid") { @user.valid? }
     end

 Notice that you do not define a class anywhere.
-That would the entire contents of that test file.
+That would be the entire contents of that test file.

 #### Example: Equality